 where $h_{\mu\nu}$ represents the metric fluctuations, and now supplemented by the scalar field counterpart

 with $\delta\vphi$, the scalar fluctuations.
-In this paper, we work in $d+1$ spacetime dimensions, so that dimensional regularization can be employed, and, for the metric perturbation, we use the Kaluza-Klein decomposition introduced in Ref.~\cite{Kol:2007bc}, in which the metric $g_{\mu\nu}$ is parameterized by a scalar $\phi$, a spatial vector $A_i$ and a symmetric rank-2 spatial tensor $\sigma_{ij}$, that, together, account for the original $(d+1)(d+2)/2$ (ten in $d=3$) degrees of freedom present in $g_{\mu\nu}$.
+In this paper, we work in $d+1$ spacetime dimensions, so that dimensional regularization can be employed, and, for the metric perturbation, we use the Kaluza-Klein decomposition introduced in Ref.~\cite{Kol:2007bc}, in which the metric $g_{\mu\nu}$ is parametrized by a scalar $\phi$, a spatial vector $A_i$ and a symmetric rank-2 spatial tensor $\sigma_{ij}$, that, together, account for the original $(d+1)(d+2)/2$ (ten in $d=3$) degrees of freedom present in $g_{\mu\nu}$.
 In $d+1$ dimensions, the metric in this decomposition reads

 where we have normalized the fields $\phi, A_i, \sigma_{ij}$ by $\Lambda \equiv (32\pi G)^{-1/2}$, and $c_d \equiv 2(d-1)/(d-2)$.
-The advantage of using such a parameterization is that the propagators for the fields $\phi, A_i, \sigma_{ij}$ get decoupled (i.e., there are no propagator mixing these fields), which ultimaly entails a considerable reduction in the number of Feynman diagrams one should account for at each parturbative order.
+The advantage of using such a parametrization is that the propagators for the fields $\phi, A_i, \sigma_{ij}$ get decoupled (i.e., there are no propagator mixing these fields), which ultimately entails a considerable reduction in the number of Feynman diagrams one should account for at each perturbative order.